 Should your blog be searchable?

 If you select discourage search engine indexing in your privacy settings, it will ask search engines not to index your site when they crawl it.
 It doesn’t block search engines or any meandering bots; it just asks politely for them not to look.
-It also stops your blog from showing up through search or tags in the WordPress Reader.
-It doesn’t hide your site quite as well as you might think it does, so the benefits won’t necessarily outweigh the downsides.
+Your blog will no longer show up through search or tags in the WordPress Reader.
+This setting doesn’t hide your site quite as well as you might think it does, so the benefits won’t necessarily outweigh the downsides.

 Some more blogging basics